dmytrostriletskyi/pdbe/README.md

         ...
 ```

-And now you do not need remember which file you did debbug (you could go to the lunch) and put imports again.
+And now you do not need remember which file you did debug (you could go to the lunch) and put imports again.

 Take a look at logs: